 Premises payroll, at staffing levels not to exceed the allocated staffing and operational hours defined in the Scope of Services, and associated payroll taxes.

 Prior to the performance of Services, Arch Pools shall invoice Client for the first Management Fee installment payment set forth above, and shall invoice Client on a monthly basis thereafter.
-Client shall pay all invoices on or before the first date of the invoiced month.
+Client shall pay all invoices on within thirty (30) days of Client’s receipt of an invoice, subject to Arch Pools’ submission of all requisite claim vouchers or other supporting documentation required by Client.

 Delinquent Payments.